Faith is Woven into the Fabric of our School

 Starting in preschool, we help to build a foundation for a strong and vibrant faith life through daily formation, such as beginning and ending the day with prayer, celebrating weekly Mass and our liturgical calendar, preparing for Sacraments and exploring our call to serve.
 Each grade level focuses on faith in ways that are age-appropriate and offer students a role to actively engage and participate.

-Students attend weekly Mass with their unit – primary, intermedia and middle school.
+Students attend weekly Mass with their unit – primary, intermediate and middle school.
 Preschool attends Mass monthly.
 We encourage student participation every week and offer opportunities to take on deeper roles in the liturgy as readers, altar servers and in the student choir.
-In fact, last year dozens of students volunteered as altar servers at weekly Masses.
+In fact, in the 2019-20 school year, dozens of students volunteered as altar servers at weekly Masses.

 Primary grades also take turns hosting weekly prayer services with prayer and song, bringing students together to celebrate their faith in a way that’s approachable for their development.

 Our second-grade and eighth-grade Lions prepare for Holy Sacraments as part of their religious education experience at St. Giles School.
 In religion class, students and their teachers discuss key tenets of our faith — including belonging to a Christian community, listening to the Word of God through Bible stories and living a Christian life through the Sacraments.

 For second graders, we believe that parental engagement is a critical component of Sacramental preparation — further demonstrating that our faith life is a community experience.
 We offer parent-child retreats in the fall and spring in conjunction with the parish community to encourage and enable meaningful conversations.
 Students celebrate Reconciliation in January and their First Holy Communion in the spring.

 NOTE: We modify our in-person Sacramental celebrations in accordance with public health policy as related to the COVID-19 virus.